 Shepherding newts to safety

 During winter evenings, newts in northern California’s Chileno Valley come down from the hills and cross the road to breed in Laguna Lake.
 Volunteers pick up the newts and move many across to safety.
-So far in the 2024-2025 migration season, CVNB volunteers have logged over 1,500 hours on the road and saved over 5,000 newts! (as of 2-5-2025)
+Since the CVNB’s inception in 2019, volunteers have rescued nearly 36,000 newts, while more than 10,000 have been recorded as roadkill.

 Our long-term goal is to create a science-based built solution to safely assist the newts in migrating to and from their breeding lake.